Our Essential Services

 - Proof of ID

-- Recent payslips or other proof of earnings
+- Proof of earnings

-- A copy of your current employment contract
+- Copy of employment contract

 - References from previous landlords

 Rental Contract and Deposit

 Your rental contract should have the following information:

 - your (and your landlord’s) name and contact details;

 - dates of beginning and ending of rental contract;

 - security deposit and conditions for getting it back;